pytube/pytube/README.md

  >>> yt.register_on_progress_callback(show_progress_bar)
 ```

-## Command-line interface
+## Command-line interface (CLI)

-pytube also ships with a tiny cli interface for downloading and probing videos.
+Pytube also ships with a tiny CLI for downloading and probing videos.

 Let's start with downloading (it will download the mp4 stream with the highest resolution by default):